Cube-OS/cubeOS/docs/ecosystem/services/monitor-service.rst

 Monitor Service
 ===============

-The monitor service is a special hardware service which is included by default in KubOS.
+The monitor service is a special hardware service which is included by default in CubeOS.
 Instead of having an external hardware endpoint, this service's endpoint is the OBC itself.

 The monitor service provides a way to check currently running processes and total system memory